aishna-agrawal/MiniWhatsApp/README.md

 # MiniWhatsApp

 # Initialization:
-To download the Mini-Whatsapp github repository, we need to clone it using the following command: git clone the repository
+To download the Mini-Whatsapp github repository, we need to clone it using the following command:</br>
+git clone the repository</br>
-You need to do setup to fulfill requirements:
+You need to do setup to fulfill requirements:</br>
-Its installation process can be seen here : [Link](https://docs.mongodb.com/manual/tutorial/install-mongodb-enterprise-on-windows/)
+Its installation process can be seen here : [Link](https://docs.mongodb.com/manual/tutorial/install-mongodb-enterprise-on-windows/)</br>
-Once installed, run MongoDB compass and connect the database, so that you can analyse the database as the application is run.
+Once installed, run MongoDB compass and connect the database, so that you can analyse the database as the application is run.</br>
-Some of the python libraries required are : threading pymongo stdiomask select
+Some of the python libraries required are :</br>
+threading </br>
+pymongo</br>
+stdiomask </br>
+select</br>
-# After downloading and setting up:
+# After downloading and setting up:</br>
 To set up our Mini-Whatsapp, we first need to start up the main server (registry.py).
 Simply run the following command:
-# $ python registry.py
+# ` python registry.py
-Now the user can start using Mini-Whatsapp by starting the chat program (peer.py) using the following command.
+Now the user can start using Mini-Whatsapp by starting the chat program (peer.py) using the following command.<br/>
-# $ python peer.py
+# ` python peer.py

 Note: The peer connects to the registry using its IP address which will be displayed on the registry side.
 Also it can be hard-coded if convenient.
 # Main features: